 Curved is still the watchword for Samsung's 2016 TV line-up, even if you can get a KS8000 flat version of this, the flagship edge-lit SUHD TV featuring a shopping list of desirable technologies including Quantum Dot tech for a wider colour gamut (basically delivering more colours than conventional Ultra HD TVs), HDR (High Dynamic Range able to reach 1,000 nits of peak brightness) and a 10-bit panel.

-We got up close and personal with the the 55-inch UE55KS9000, though there’s also a 65-inch variant, the UE65KS9000.
+We got up close and personal with the the 55-inch UE55KS9000 (opens in new tab), though there's also a 65-inch variant, the UE65KS9000 (opens in new tab).
 The 55-inch SUHD TV sits at the sweet spot in terms of screen size and is an awesome platform for 4K content.
-We looked at it in tandem with Samsung’s UBD-K8500 Ultra HD Blu-ray player and we checked out some superb content on disc including The Martian, Salt, Hancock and, er, Smurfs 2.
-HDR is part of the Ultra HD Blu-ray spec, so it’s getting easier to access content.
+We looked at it in tandem with Samsung's UBD-K8500 Ultra HD Blu-ray player and we checked out some superb content on disc including The Martian, Salt, Hancock and, er, Smurfs 2.
+HDR is part of the Ultra HD Blu-ray spec, so it's getting easier to access content.

 There's a lot to admire about the design and we loved spending time with it.
 There's such a small bezel - around 5mm around the top and sides - flanked with silver trim that it's barely noticeable.
 The bottom of the TV houses the speakers and it's only around 20mm thick.
 Of course, the sound isn't top drawer, but Pointless will sound just fine.